FlorianRoudaut/PaymentGateway/README.md

 The whole system has been deployed on the server ec2-35-180-201-10.eu-west-3.compute.amazonaws.com MongoDb and RabbitMQ are installed on the server.
 One instance of each service is launched in a self-hosted mode.
 The web client is hosted on IIS.
 Since this is a free tier server from Amazon, it has only one core and 1Go of RAM, so it can be a bit slow when hosting 6 microservices and rabbitmq and mongodb.
 Each component can run on the different server or could be hosted on a Amazon ECS https://aws.amazon.com/getting-started/tutorials/deploy-docker-containers/

+## Encryption
+With ASP Net core, it is easy to encrypt the data exchanged using https. https://docs.microsoft.com/en-gb/aspnet/core/security/enforcing-ssl?view=aspnetcore-3.1&tabs=visual-studio
+Eventhough, it is possible to have a certificate for free here https://zerossl.com/, I do not have a domain name.
+Thus I could not setup the deployed app with a real certificate.

 ## Build Script/CI
 A build script is located in scripts/build.bat .
 This script builds the whole solution.